anti-machinee/model-context-protocol-samples/explain_opensources/modelcontextprotocol/python-sdk/README.md

 ## How the SDK is designed to manage model view?

 ## What are tested in SDK?
 What are assumptions that form the test?

+## How client works with the SDK?

+## How client handles SSE transport?

+## How client handles Stdio transport?

+## How client handles websocket transport?

 # References
 - [1] https://github.com/modelcontextprotocol/python-sdk